aubrune/luos_bike_alarm_example/README.md

 ~/ros2_ws/$ source ~/.bashrc                  # Source all new launches messages and resources
 ```

-Plug at least a Luos Imu node and gate to your computer.
-The expected alias is `Imu_mod`.
+Plug at least a Luos Imu node and gate to your computer, as well as optional RGB and State modules.
+The expected Luos modules' aliases are the default, if they're not, update the [topic names](./luos_bike_alarm_example/bike_alarm.py#L12) with your custom aliases.

 Then, start the bike example from its launchfile:
 ```